Blog

 The DEA prohibits a narcotic prescription from being refilled.
 In other words, Schedule 2 controlled substances like Oxycontin and Adderall will require a prescriber to write a new prescription every time.

-In special cases, an individual practitioner may issue multiple prescriptions for up to a total of 90 days’ supply of a Schedule 2 controlled substance, provided that specific conditions are met.
 However, a pharmacist may still refuse to fill a prescription that they deem inappropriate.
 Individual practitioners must decide on their own, along with established medical standards, whether it is appropriate to issue multiple prescriptions.

 What If You Run Out of Refills

 If you have met the number of refills listed on your prescription label or you don’t have any refills, you will need to contact your doctor.
 In some cases, they may be able to approve a refill over the phone.
 However, if you have already had multiple refills and it’s been some time since your last check-up, you’ll likely need to schedule an appointment.
-Some pharmacies, such as here at NowRx Pharmacy, will even contact the doctor’s office on your behalf to request a refill.

 Keep this in mind if you are nearing the bottom of your bottle and out of refills.
 Try to be proactive and make sure you talk with your doctor ahead of time, so you don’t miss a dose.